sosuisen/logseq-cardbox/README.md

 Any of the following:
 - "CardBox" button on the left sidebar
 - Click the CardBox icon in the top right corner of the page
+- Enter "Open CardBox" in the command palette
 - Shortcut:
   - (Windows) Ctrl + Shift + Enter
   - (macOS) Cmd + Shift + Enter